kartikeyaa-k/Brand-Loading-Flutter-Package/README.md

-# Brand Logo Loading a Flutter Package
+# Brand Logo Loading

-Add your brand logo as a loading bar with various customizable options with fancy animations.
+A Flutter package to add your brand logo as a loading bar with various customizable options with fancy animations.

 ## Getting Started